-PLAYER REGULATIONS 6.
+6. PLAYER REGULATIONS

-- A high school football team of whatsoever classification or name shall not play more than two games in any 8-day period.
+- 1. A high school football team of whatsoever classification or name shall not play more than two games in any 8-day period.
 (CIF 1905, Article 190) - 2.
-An athlete whose 17th birthday falls on or before August 31 of the current year shall not be eligible for Frosh/Soph football.
-(5-25-00) - If a Frosh/Soph player participates in a League varsity game, he shall not return to 3. the Frosh/Soph team during the current season. - In non league games when playing a JV team juniors may participate in that 4. game.
+Official competition will be held at the VARSITY and JUNIOR VARSITY (JV) levels.
+Juniors, sophomores, and freshmen are eligible for JV competition.
+NO seniors are allowed to play JV, regardless of age.
+(11/26/18). - 3.
+There is unlimited movement between levels throughout the season.
+Players are allowed to be moved between levels during league play.
+(11/26/18) - 4.
+In non league games when playing a JV team juniors may participate in that game.
 (12/2/05) - 5.
 An athlete may not participate against a particular school in more than one official classification during a school week of a regularly scheduled game.
+(11-26-02)

-(11-26-02) - No football player may wear bandannas and/or other colored garment that is not 6. part of the team's uniform.
+6. No football player may wear bandannas and/or other colored garment that is not part of the team's uniform.
 (4-99)